Ceiling Fans

 1. Working With The Wall Control

-The control panel is installed into the wall.
+The control panel is installed on the wall.
 You have to go to the panel to set the ceiling fan physically.
 Some people prefer this option because you cannot misplace it.

 1. Using a Remote Control

 The hand-held remote control allows you to control a ceiling fan from any place in the house.
-It offers several modes and settings, and in some cases, you can have different settings for the various rooms in the house.
+You can choose different modes and settings for each room in the house.

 1. Utilizing the Combo

-The combo allows you to control the fan either using a hand-held remote or from wall control.
-You will have the wall panel in place and the remote control for convenience.
+The combo lets you control the fan using a hand-held remote or wall control.
+For convenience, you will have the wall panel and remote control in place.

 1. Utilizing an App